Gravity is an attractive force that exists between two bodies. Gravity exists between the Sun and the Earth. Gravity exists between Earth and us.

 According to Newton’s second law of motion, the net force from gravity makes masses speed up.
 This means that if you drop a pencil from a one-story building, it will start falling at nine meters per second.
 The speed will increase by 9 meters after every second.

 Where is gravity the strongest?

-The highest gravitational acceleration is at the Arctic Ocean surface 9.8337 m/s, while Peru’s Mount Nevado Huascaran has the lowest gravitational acceleration at 9.7639 m/s.
+Gravitational acceleration is the same on the surface but weaker at higher altitudes.
+The highest gravitational acceleration is at the Arctic Ocean surface, 9.8337 m/s.
+Peru’s Mount Nevado Huascaran has the lowest gravity at 9.7639m/s.